y1z/Timer-Class/README.md

 # contents
-This is just a clase that measures time.
+This is just a class that measures time.